saadeddinne/RocketElevatorsDigitalPresence/README.md

 ## :dart: About

-Making a digital presence of a company called Rocket Elevators.
+1. Making a digital presence of a company called Rocket Elevators.
+2. A form with javascript, who calculate on the same page the cost of a project according to the information provided by the visitor of the site.

 ## :sparkles: Features